MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/errorinfo/errorinfo-customdimensions-method.md

 ## Remark

-You can use the `CustomDimensions` dictionary to transfer data from the code where an error message is shown to the user to the codeunit and method(s) executed by fix-it actions.
+You can use the `CustomDimensions` dictionary to transfer data from the code where an error message is shown to the user to the codeunit and method(s) executed by fix-it actions or where you handle collected errors.

 For more information about how to develop actionable errors, see [Actionable errors](../../devenv-actionable-errors.md).

+For more information about how to handle multiple collected errors, see [Collecting errors](../../devenv-error-collection.md).

 ## Example (get the CustomDimensions dictionary)